alejandro-armenta/Navigation_DQN/README.md

 # Navigation_DQN

- This is a DQN (Deep Q Network) that trains an agent to collect yellow bananas.
+ This is a DQN (Deep Q Network) that trains an agent to collect yellow bananas in Unity Environment.

  ## State space